Key Differences: Standard vs. Itemized Deduction

 • Standard Deduction

-• Ideal for those without significant deductible expenses.
+• It is ideal for those without significant deductible expenses.

 • Itemized Deduction

-• Can lead to more substantial tax savings for those with high itemized deduction expenses.
+• This can increase tax savings for those with high itemized deduction expenses.

-• Requires meticulous record-keeping and documentation of expenses.
+• Requires meticulous record-keeping and documentation of costs.

 Deciding Between Standard and Itemized